morganwl/csci740-text-based-worlds/notes/README.md

   - Properties, instantiations of Predicates on given variables
     - One Properties table for each arity of Predicate (I add these dynamically as new Predicates are encountered)
-  - Aliases, a sort of function that only works with explicitly declared variables and Predicates.
+  - Functions, i.e. a statement taking one or more arguments which evaluates to a single variable.
-    - An alias finds the variable for which a Predicate and a number of other variables is True.
+      - For this logic, functions may only be reasoned upon if they evaluate to an explicitly defined variable.
   - Predicates, abstract Predicates
   - Rules, rules for the outcomes of actions when certain preconditions are met.
 - So far, I've got it working with Asking and Telling of Predicates/Properties.
-Still need to set up Rules and Aliases.
+Still need to set up Rules and Functions.

 ### Friday, May 6